 Tobacco use remains the leading cause of preventable death and disease in the United States and in the District of Columbia.
 To address this enormous toll, the American Lung Association in the District of Columbia calls for the following actions to be taken by our elected officials:

 - Increase the tobacco tax by $2.00 per pack;

-1. Fund tobacco prevention and cessation programs at the Centers for Disease Control and Prevention-recommended level;
+- Fund tobacco prevention and cessation programs at the level recommended by the Centers for Disease Control and Prevention; and

-The second bill the Prohibition Against Selling Tobacco Products to Individuals Under 21 Amendment Act of 2015 amends the current District law to prohibit the sale of tobacco products to those under 21 years of age.
+Presently, the District awaits appropriation of funds to implement the Prohibition Against Selling Tobacco Products to Individuals Under 21 Amendment Act of 2015.
+This bill passed in 2016, amends the current District law to prohibit the sale of tobacco products to those under 21 years of age.
 Presently, the law prohibits the sale of cigarettes to those under 18 years of age.
-The new law will only take effect though if money is budgeted for its implementation in the 2017 budget.
+The new law will only take effect though if money is budgeted for its implementation in the 2018 budget.

-The American Lung Association in the District of Columbia will continue to educate lawmakers on the ongoing fight against tobacco.
-Our goal is to build champions within the city council and a groundswell of advocates to advance our goals: increased funding for tobacco prevention and cessation, putting additional restrictions on smoking in hookah bars, and ensuring the new Tobacco 21 law will be fully implemented.
+The American Lung Association in the District of Columbia will continue to educate lawmakers on the ongoing fight against tobacco in 2018.
+Our goal is to build champions within the city council and a groundswell of advocates to advance our goals: increase the tobacco tax by $2.00 per pack, adequately fund tobacco prevention and cessation programs, and ensure the new Tobacco 21 law is fully implemented.